‘Swing Time’, Part One, Chapter 2

 MICKEY

 Yeah, alright.
-See you later.
+See ya later.

 Mickey leaves, opening and closing the door behind him.
 Meanwhile, Judy sets about changing into her evening clothes.